dryer repair

 Preventive Maintenance Tips

 The best repair is the one you never have to make.
-To keep your dryer running efficiently for a decade or more, follow these basic maintenance rules:
+To keep your dryer running efficiently for a decade or more, follow these rules:

-- Once a year, disconnect the dryer and vacuum out the interior cabinet, as lint naturally accumulates around the motor and heating element.
+• Vacuum the interior cabinet once a year, as lint naturally accumulates around the motor and heating element.

 Frequently Asked Questions (FAQ)